Mafia: Definitive Edition: Plot

-In 1935, the Salieri and Morello families begin moving out into new rackets following the end of prohibition, while Tommy, promoted to caporegime for his successes, marries Sarah and starts a family with her.
+By 1935, the Salieri and Morello families begin moving out into new rackets following the end of prohibition, while Tommy, promoted to caporegime for his successes, marries Sarah and starts a family with her.
 Learning that Salieri is making moves to gain control over law enforcement, Morello attempts to have him killed.
 After Tommy saves him, Salieri declares open war on his rival.
-Tommy helps to weaken Morello's position by assassinating Ghillotti, to reduce Morello's control over city politics, and Morello's brother Sergio, to reduce his control on the port unions.
+Tommy is ordered to assassinate Ghillotti and Morello's brother Sergio, to weaken his hold over the city politics and the dock union, respectively.
 The war eventually comes to an end after Tommy, Paulie, and Sam kill Morello himself as he attempts to flee Lost Heaven.

 By 1938, the Salieri family is in full control of Lost Heaven's rackets and ruthlessly eliminating anyone who opposes them.
 When Tommy, Paulie, and Sam agree to recover a stash of diamonds hidden amongst a shipment of impounded cigars, they are shocked to discover heroin instead.
-Enraged at Salieri lying to them about the cargo's true nature and becoming involved in the drug trade despite telling them to never do so, Tommy and Paulie decide to carry out a bank heist that will allow them to retire, without cutting Salieri in.
+Enraged by Salieri's deception and involvement in the drug trade, which he explicitly forbade them to ever engage in, Tommy and Paulie decide to carry out a bank heist that will allow them to retire, without cutting Salieri in.
 Although the job is a success, Tommy finds Paulie dead in his apartment the following day and the stolen money missing.
 When he meets with Sam to discuss the matter, he learns that Salieri ordered him to kill Tommy and Paulie for going behind his back, and that Frank and Michelle were murdered by Salieri's men after Tommy's past cover-ups were exposed.
-Tommy survives Sam's ambush and mortally wounds him, delivering a killing shot when Sam tries to cut Tommy a deal to help him fake his death in exchange for sparing him.
+Tommy survives Sam's ambush and mortally wounds him.
+Though Sam tries to appeal to Tommy's humanity and offers to help him fake his death in exchange for sparing him, Tommy finishes Sam off to avenge Paulie.

-With his former allies now against him, Tommy goes into hiding with his family, but fearing for their safety, he eventually contacts a detective, John Norman.
-After relaying his story to him, Tommy offers to testify against the Salieri family in exchange for a reduced prison sentence and protection for his family.
-Norman agrees, being a family man himself, and the resulting investigation and mob trials lead to most of the Salieri family, including Don Salieri, being convicted and sentenced.
+Back in the present, as Tommy finishes relaying his story to Norman, he offers to testify against the Salieri family in exchange for a reduced prison sentence and protection for his family.
+Norman agrees, being a family man himself, and the resulting investigation and mob trials lead to the Salieri family, including the Don, being convicted and sentenced.
 After serving eight years in prison, Tommy is reunited with his family as they are all placed under witness protection and relocated to Empire Bay.
 Tommy lives a peaceful life with his family until 1951, when two hitmen approach him.
-Accepting his fate and knowing that his criminal past has caught up to him, Tommy is shot and left to die on his front lawn.
+Accepting his fate, Tommy is shot and left to die on his front lawn.
 He succumbs to his wounds surrounded by his family, content that they are safe now.
-The game ends with a speech Tommy made at his daughter's wedding about the importance of family; concluding that while everything else comes and goes, family is forever.
+The game ends with a speech Tommy gave at his daughter's wedding about the importance of family, concluding that while everything else comes and goes, family is forever.